 Winner: Wix (Slightly)

 One of the major differences between Shopify vs Wix is the availability of free templates or themes.
 Unless you want to design your website's look and feel from scratch, you'll likely want to build off one of the templates that already exist on the marketplace.
+However, if you are looking to design your website from scratch, going with Shopify headless can help you further enhance personalization and speed.

 For Shopify, there are 9 free themes and 70 paid themes available through their marketplace, for about $180 a piece.
 There is also a multitude of third-party themes available from other websites that can be imported to your Shopify store.

 It's also worth mentioning that many of these themes have multiple styles with different color palettes and looks.
+Check out the themes available, and detect the theme of other Shopify stores, simply by inputting the URL to ShopThemeDetector!

 Wix, on the other hand, has over 960 templates available, all of which are free.
 However, once we remember that we need to filter for online store themes, this number is reduced to 119.
 Although there are some third-party templates available on other sites, there aren't as many as with Shopify.